Tassos Marinos Tassos Marinos Joomla Extensions

 Javascript workaround for calculating the difference between 2 dates

-• Add 2 Date / Time fields to your form and add the classes fp_check_in and fp_check_out respectively to the CSS Class setting.
+• Add 2 Date / Time fields to your form and add the classes fp_check_in and fp_check_out to the CSS Class setting.

-• Place the following Javascript code into your form's Custom Code option which can be found under the Form -> Design -> Advanced panel.
+• Place the following Javascript code into your form's Custom Code option, which can be found under the Form -> Design -> Advanced panel.

-var checkout_date = document.querySelector(".fp_check_out input.flatpickr-input")._flatpickr;
+var checkout = document.querySelector(".fp_check_out input.flatpickr-input")._flatpickr;

-if (checkin_date != '' && checkout_date != '')
+if (date != '' && checkout.selectedDates != '') {

 }